 To receive most types of aid, the student must meet the following criteria:

-Degree Seeking You must be regularly admitted to enroll in a degree-granting program of study or eligible certificate program of study.
+Degree Seeking Students must be admitted to enroll in a degree-granting program of study or eligible certificate program of study.
 Additionally, students that are admitted and enrolled in course work required for Teacher Certification are eligible to receive Federal Stafford Loans at the fifth-year undergraduate loan level.

 Students admitted to complete course work to qualify for admission may qualify for a maximum of one calendar year of eligibility for Federal Stafford Loans based on the completion and submission of the Non-Degree Prerequisite Certification Form and the FAFSA for the appropriate aid year.

 Citizen/Eligible Noncitizen You must be one of the following to receive federal student aid: